Date: 16 September 2019

 Intense lightning: (any mention of thunderstorms in the forecast automatically presumes a low chance of intense lightning).
 Not expected.

 Flash flooding: (any mention of thunderstorms in the forecast automatically presumes a very low chance of flash flooding).
-Medium to high chance near the mountains in the SW Cape on Friday, with a medium chance away from the mountains.
+Not expected.

 Very high 90-100% chance.